West Virginia: Energy

-Green energy

 An assessment from 2012 estimated that West Virginia had the potential to generate 8,627 GWh/year from 2,772 MW of 100-meter wind turbines, and 60,000 GWh from 40,000 MW of photovoltaics, including 3,810 MW of rooftop photovoltaics.
 This was based on then-existing technologies and apparently was based on some assumed requirements for the economic performance of the respective resources.